MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 In this part of the tutorial, you learn how to configure continuous deployment or delivery (CD) for the container app.
 CD is part of the DevOps concept of continuous integration / continuous delivery (CI/CD), automation of your software development workflow.

-The service diagram shown below highlights the components covered in this article, namely configuration of the CI/CD cycle.
+The service diagram shown below highlights the components covered in this article, configuration of the CI/CD cycle.

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-cicd.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Section highlighted is are parts related to continuous integration - continuous delivery (CI/CD)." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-cicd.png":::